We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 For young adults who lack nutrition in their diet, there may be a benefit to taking multivitamins and mineral supplements.

 Furthermore, the body needs vitamin D to absorb calcium.
-Doctors recommend young males get at least
+Doctors recommend that young males get at least 600 IU of vitamin D daily.

 Iron is present in many foods, such as fish, chicken, beans, and spinach.
 Most young males will get enough iron from their diets and require less iron on a daily basis, compared with people who may have begun menstruation.